-The Effient attorneys at Saiontz & Kirk, P.A. are evaluating the potential for litigation as a result of the possible increased risk of solid tumors from Effient side effects.
 It appears that the drug maker knew or should have known about the potential increased risk, and may have improperly dismissed the Effient cancer connection and failed to adequately research the risk.

 Additional post-marketing studies are necessary to evaluate the risk of cancer from Effient, yet current trials Eli Lilly is conducting do not appear to be large enough to rule out a cancer link according to experts.
-For individuals who have been diagnosed with new cancers or solid tumor growth after taking Effient, it is possible that compensation may be available through an Effient class action lawsuit or individual Effient cancer lawsuit.

 The lawyers at Saiontz & Kirk, P.A. are no longer evaluating potential Effient lawsuits.
 This page is maintained for informational purposes only.